vimeo/psalm/docs/contributing/philosophy.md

 This doesn’t mean that plugins as a whole are bad, or that they can’t provide useful types.
 A great adjacent use of plugins is to provide stubs with Psalm type annotations for libraries that don’t have them.
 This helps the PHP ecosystem because those stubs may eventually make their way into the project currently being stubbed.

+## Docblock annotations that can be verified are better than those that cannot

+Psalm currently supports a number of function/class docblock annotations that it's unable to verify:

+- `@psalm-assert`, `@psalm-assert-if-true`, `@psalm-assert-if-false`
+- `@property`, `@method`, `@mixin`

+Whenever new docblock annotations are added, effort should be made to allow Psalm to verify their correctness.

-## In certain circumstances docblocks > PHP 8 attributes
+## In certain circumstances docblock annotations are better than PHP 8 attributes

 For information that's just designed to be consumed by static analysis tools, docblocks are a better home than PHP 8 attributes.